chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

   people to pay attention.

 - <b>Accountability</b>.
-We need assurances that all companies are doing their part to fund Open Source, and that the money is being used responsibly.
+We need assurances that all companies are doing their part to fund Open Source, and that the money is being used to actually improve the ecosystem.

 The thing we can't give up is the [<b>hacker spirit</b>](https://en.wikipedia.org/wiki/Hacker_ethic).
 If the only real